sdjaeb/decker-pygame/docs/porting_items.md

 #### Proposed Porting Groups for Remaining Dialogs

 Based on an analysis of the remaining dialogs, we can group them by functionality to guide the next phase of porting.
+The status of each group will be updated as work progresses.

-**Group A: Core Player Lifecycle (Highest Priority)** These views are essential for starting a new game and providing a central hub for the player.
+**Group A: Core Player Lifecycle (Status: Complete)** These views are essential for starting a new game and providing a central hub for the player.
 - **`HomeView.cpp/h`**: Port to `HomeView`.
 This will be the main player dashboard, with buttons to access Character data, Deck, Contracts, etc.
 - **`NewCharDlg.cpp/h`**: Port to `NewCharView`.
 This view will handle the character creation process.